HomePurpl LifeDisability CardsAccess Card: Who Qualifies and How to Apply

 Step 1: Upload Medical Evidence

-First, provide evidence of your illness or disability, such as medical reports, doctor’s letters, or proof of disability benefits.
-Next, upload proof of identity, such as a driving licence or passport, along with a clear, passport-style photo that shows your face accurately.
+First, provide evidence of illness or disability, such as medical reports, doctor’s letters, or proof of disability benefits.
+Next, upload proof of identity, such as a driving licence or passport, along with a clear, passport-style photo.

 Step 2: Provide Information for Each Access Symbol

-After that, give information for each symbol you require.
-The Access Card displays a set of easy-to-recognise symbols that quickly communicate your accessibility needs to event and venue staff.
-Because each symbol represents a specific type of support or adjustment, it becomes faster and easier for service providers to help you.
+After that, provide information for each symbol that is required.
+The Access Card displays a set of symbols that communicate accessibility requirements to event and venue staff.
+Each symbol represents a specific type of support or adjustment.

 Symbol Information

-• Standing and Queuing – indicates if you need alternatives to standing for long periods or queuing.
+• Standing and Queuing – indicates if alternatives to standing for long periods or queuing are needed.

-• Level Access – shows that you require step-free entry or level pathways.
+• Level Access – shows that step-free entry or level pathways are required.

-• Distances – highlights that you need closer parking or reduced walking distances.
+• Distances – highlights a need for closer parking or reduced walking distances.

-• The WC Symbol – confirms your need for accessible toilet facilities.
+• The WC Symbol – confirms a need for accessible toilet facilities.

 • Child Essential Companion Tickets – explains the allocation of the +1 symbol for children.